-- 28. Preliminary ruling proceedings before the Court are free of charge and the Court does not rule on the costs of the parties to the proceedings pending before the referring court or tribunal.
-It is for the referring court or tribunal to rule on those costs. - 29.
-If a party to the main proceedings has insufficient means, the Court may grant that party legal aid to cover the costs, particularly those in respect of its representation, which it incurs before the Court.
-That aid can, however, be granted only if the party in question is not already in receipt of aid under national rules or to the extent to which that aid does not cover, or covers only partly, costs incurred before the Court.
-That party is requested in any event to send to the Court all information and supporting documents that will enable his or her true financial situation to be assessed.
+33. Preliminary ruling proceedings before the Court of Justice and the General Court are free of charge and those courts do not rule on the costs of the parties to the proceedings pending before the referring court or tribunal.
+It is for the referring court or tribunal to rule on those costs.

+34. If a party to the main proceedings has insufficient means, the Court of Justice or the General Court may grant that party legal aid to cover the costs, particularly those in respect of its representation, which it incurs.
+That aid can, however, be granted only if the party in question is not already in receipt of aid under national rules or to the extent to which that aid does not cover, or covers only partly, costs incurred before the Court of Justice or the General Court.
+That party is requested in any event to send to the Court of Justice or the General Court all information and supporting documents that will enable his or her true financial situation to be assessed.

-Conduct of the proceedings before the Court and the action taken by the referring court or tribunal upon the Court's decision
+Conduct of the proceedings before the Court of Justice or the General Court and the action taken by the referring court or tribunal upon their decision